AyeCode/userswp/readme.txt

 You can chose if you want to hide any section of it and where to show the custom fields.
 In a sidebar or in their own tab.

-Otherwise just customize the tempalates as you wish within your child theme.
+Otherwise just customize the templates as you wish within your child theme.

 = Free Add-ons =